 Working fund set up in condominiums

-Condominiums must set up a work fund to finance future work expenses.
-This fund is financed by a compulsory annual contribution paid by each co-owner.
-The trustee must open a specific bank account to pay the contributions.
-The use of the sums must be voted by a majority of all co-owners.
-The amounts paid cannot be recovered by a co-owner who sells his lot.
+Condominiums have an obligation to set up a works fund to finance future community works expenses.
+This fund is financed by an annual contribution paid by each co-owner and its use must be voted by a majority of all co-owners.
+We present you with the information you need to know.

 The joint owners' union must establish a building fund when the building is intended for total or partial residential use.